What Kills Long-Distance Relationships? Signs, Checklist, and Repair Test

 FAQ

-What kills long-distance relationships most often?
+What kills long distance relationships most often?

 Long-distance relationships most often die from unclear commitment, unreliable communication, one-sided effort, conflict avoidance, unmanaged jealousy, and no believable plan to close the distance.
 The distance is hard, but the bigger problem is usually lack of structure.